- *Reduce unwanted fat in areas that you want leaner, such as your stomach, waist, thighs and back.*

 1. Dr. Gartner was the first board certified plastic surgeon in New Jersey to have performed the Brazilian butt lift, and he was doing it even before the procedure was called that (back then, it was just called autologous fat transfer)!
 In fact, Dr. Gartner has been performing the procedure for over 10 years and during this time, he has refined surgical techniques to make it safer and more effective by doing two things: gently purifying the fat with a handheld centrifuge and using the micro-droplet injection technique.
 These refinements (similar to those made for fat transfer breast augmentation) improve the longevity of the fat transferred to the buttocks, allowing it to “take” better and making it more durable.
 This means you’ll be able to have longer lasting results than other butt lift methods.

 2. Unlike many surgeons, Dr. Gartner applies the micro-droplet technique using small cannulas to spread the fat out in your buttocks.
 Not only does this allow you to have a fuller and more balanced shape than traditional implants, it also improves fat longevity.
 Placing large wads of fat in single areas makes less of it survive.
 With the micro-droplet technique, the transferred fat develops micro blood vessels that grow into the fat cells to support their survival for the long term.
-According to Method and system for preparing soft tissue for grafting, enhancing grafting results, and grafting autologous fat and adipocyte derived stem cells to soft tissue such as the breast and other tissue defects, the average of survivability of the transferred fat is 80%.
-Compare that to older techniques of transferring, which only achieve a 50% survivability rate, according to the study, The neglected free fat graft.
+According to Method and system for preparing soft tissue for grafting, enhancing grafting results, and grafting autologous fat and adipocyte derived stem cells to soft tissue such as the breast and other tissue defects, *the average of survivability of the transferred fat is high*. *Compare that to older techniques of transferring, which only achieve a minimal survivability rate*, according to the study, The neglected free fat graft.

 3. The only limitations placed on the amount of fat you can transfer during your Brazilian butt lift are the amount you have and the amount your butt can accept.
 You may run out fat to transfer, so if you are leaner and want a more dramatic result, then Dr. Gartner may advise you to gain some weight before your surgery.
 The other limitation relies on the amount of fat your buttocks can take.